namshi/jose/README.md

 - Dropped support for PHP 5.3
 - Don't escape slashes when generating signin input.
   This may render tokens generated with earlier versions of Jose incompatible.
+- **DON'T** install version 6.0.2!
+It's using phpseclib version 2 instead of version 1 and some classes are broken

 ## Credits